Channel Hopping as a Bandit Problem

 # Epsilon-Greedy

 Epsilon-greedy is easy to implement and understand.
-Its weakness is that exploration is undirected -- it wastes pulls on channels that are clearly bad.
+Its weakness is that exploration is undirected: it wastes pulls on channels that have already returned nothing many times.
 UCB1 and Thompson Sampling fix this by exploring where uncertainty is highest.

 # UCB1